MaterializeInc/materialize/doc/user/content/integrations/rust.md

 ## Stream

 Materialize is designed to stream changes to views.
-To subscribe to a stream of updates in Rust, you can use PostgreSQL's LISTEN/NOTIFY feature.
+To subscribe to a stream of updates in Rust, you can use the `SUBSCRIBE` feature.
 Here's how to subscribe to a stream:

 ```rust
 use std::{thread::sleep, time::Duration};